samin-taheri/Zeekeez/README.md

-# Zeekeez: Find, Book, Move.
+# Zeekeez(made by React and Next.js): Find, Book, Move.
 UAE Property Portal: Properties for Sale and Rent in Dubai, Abu Dhabi, and UAE

 ## How it Works?
 3 Simple Steps